evertdespiegeleer/github-image-upload/README.md

   </a>
 </p>

-> npm module to, probably without permission, use the github servers as an image cdn, hosting the images for the README file, and thus keeping gits as small as possible
+> npm module to use the github servers as an image cdn, hosting the images for the README file, and thus keeping gits as small as possible

+# About
+A nice README is important.
+If you're reading this, you probably know that.
+Markdown, the markup language of the README-file isn't exactly *that* flexible however.
+Some html is supported, but it's pretty restrictive.
+The usual way to make your README-file stand out is by the use of pictures.
+For some stores, it's even necessary to have high-res screenshots in your README.
+However, dropping high-res images into your git will make your awesome codebase seem really big, heavy and unorganised.
+Hosting your images on third-party sites is an option, but it isn't exactly easy, and it's by no means reliable. github-image-upload enables you to very easily use the Github servers themselves to host the images for your README, without even having to leave your IDE.

-This module is based on a [gist](https://gist.github.com/vinkla/dca76249ba6b73c5dd66a4e986df4c8d) from [@vinkla](https://github.com/vinkla)
+This package is based on a [gist](https://gist.github.com/vinkla/dca76249ba6b73c5dd66a4e986df4c8d) from [@vinkla](https://github.com/vinkla)

-Because Github probably doesn't want people to use their services this way, **github-image-upload** [*acts* like a human](https://github.com/GoogleChrome/puppeteer).
-Humans are slow, so **github-image-upload** is as well, there's no way around that.
-The async ```upload``` function takes on average 3500ms to return.

-## Install
+# Install

 locally, usually for use as a module:
 ```sh